 Who is not self-employed?

 A good example would be an operative who started working as a freelancer for a client who become integrated into the business and make executive decisions, hires and fires and can sign-off spending decisions.
 We are seeing many cases like this where companies are using IR35 as an opportunity to tie in highly valued people.
 Generally speaking, most companies do not have the in-house expertise to determine if IR35 applies to their contractors.

 Hudson enables firms to engage self-employed consultants, professionals and technicians without the financial fear and administrative burdens of IR35 reforms.
 It is helping hundreds of specialist subcontractors to determine whether IR35 legitimately applies to their contracts with their clients and suppliers, labour providers and directly-engaged freelancers.

-The Hudson guarantee, backed up by the Advertising Standards Authority, is watertight: If HMRC or an employment tribunal successfully challenges the status of the freelancers on a Hudson contract, the company will provide and pay for the legal team to argue the case.
+The Hudson guarantee is watertight: If HMRC or an employment tribunal successfully challenges the status of the freelancers on a Hudson contract, the company will provide and pay for the legal team to argue the case.
 If it loses, it pays the fines or awards, not the client.
-Hudson has a 100 per cent track record and has never lost an HMRC status case or an employment tribunal hearing.
+Hudson has a 100% success rate in status cases.
 Our most recent landmark judgment featured in the UK’s paper of record, The Times.

 The moral of the story?

 If IR35 is dealt with properly it should not do any significant damage, unless companies make the wrong decisions.